Gwynedd Mercy University holds collaborative partnerships with the following institutions to offer distinctive pathways to our degree programs.

 As a program accredited by the Council for Social Work Education, GMercyU's Bachelor of Social Work program is a pre-approved CEU provider.

-Gwynedd Mercy University has partnered with Cabrini University, offering a pathway for Cabrini students who meet admissions criteria for the Master of Public Health (MPH) program expedited review and guaranteed admission.
-The agreement will also provide Cabrini students who meet admissions criteria for the Master of Science in Occupational Therapy (MSOT) program a guaranteed interview with the Occupational Therapy Admissions Committee.
+GMercyU also offers a pathway for Cabrini students who meet admissions criteria for the Master of Public Health (MPH) program and the Master of Science in Occupational Therapy (MSOT) program.

 Gwynedd Mercy University is a member of the Council of Independent Colleges Online Course Sharing Consortium which provides students enrolled in participating institutions additional convenient course options from mission-aligned schools.